aftersound/weave/docs/micro-service-virtualization-over-cap-closer-look.md

 - creates a WeaveAuthFilter and hook it into Java Servlet Filter chain.
 WeaveAuthFilter is stitched with SecurityControlRegistry, ActorRegistry<Authenticator> and ActorRegistry<Authorizer>.

+- create an ActorRegistry<Validator>.
+ActorFactory consumes actor types in Validator bindings to create a registry of stateless instances of installed Validator implementations, each associated with a unique type name.

 - create an ActorRegistry<Deriver>.
 ActorFactory consumes actor types in Deriver bindings to create a registry of stateless instances of installed Deriver implementations, each associated with a unique type name.

-- creates a ParameterProcessor, which has visibility of ActorRegistry<Deriver>.
+- creates a ParameterProcessor, which has visibility of both ActorRegistry<Validator> and ActorRegistry<Deriver> in order to do its job.

 - creates an ActorRegistry<DataFormat>.
 ActorFactory consumes actor types of DataFormat bindings to create a registry of stateless instances of installed DataFormat implementations, each associated with a unique type name.